False discovery proportion envelopes with m-consistency: Results in the top- case

 and thus also when using a post hoc choice $\alpha=\hat{\alpha}$ of the level. \end{corollary}

 \begin{proof} For \eqref{BHtopkWellner}, we use \eqref{WellnerUniformSimple} for $(U_1,\dots,U_n)=(p_i,i\in \cH_0)$, $n=m_0$, and $t=\alpha (1\vee \hat{k}_\alpha)/m$. \end{proof}

-Let us now consider the consistency property \eqref{equ-consistency}.
-Among the four above bounds, it is apparent that Simes and KR are never consistent, because of the constant in front of $\alpha$; namely, for all $m$,
+Let us now consider the $m$-consistency property \eqref{equ-consistency}, by using BH as reference procedure.
+Among the four above bounds, it is apparent that Simes and KR are not BH $m$-consistent, because of the constant in front of $\alpha$; namely, for all $m$,